girlscript/winter-of-contributing/Datascience_With_Python/Linear Algebra/Getting started with Linear Algebra/README.md

           2.4 TRANSPOSE MATRIX
           2.5 INVERSE OF A MATRIX
 >**3.
 EIGEN VECTORS AND VALUES**

+## Applications:
+   1. Plays a major role in managing and simplifing the huge datasets required for datascience.
+   2. Linear regression can be easily found with the help of Linear algebra.
+   3. Natural Language Processing also requires Linear algebra for managing the hugwe amount of words.
+   4. Linear Algebra has a importance in Computer Vision for image processing techniques.

 ## Conclusion:
 **Linear Algebra is an integral part of datascience.
 It helps in simplifing and understanding a dataset